azabelmena/ccom4086/numericalrepresentationincomputers/floatingpointnumbers.md

-Given the following floating point integer `float f = 15213.0`, we see that `15213 = 11101101101110` is an integer value, but we do not have to store it as an interger.
+Given the following floating point integer `float f = 15213.0`, we see that `15213 = 11101101101110` is an integer value, but we do not have to store it as an integer.
 However, this integer does not fit in the established representation for floating point numbers.
 For this, we can **normalize** the mantissa to be between `1.0` and `2.0`.
 In accordance, we would then express this as: `15213 = 1.1101101101110e13`.
 This is similar to scientific notation